projectcalico/calico/release/RELEASING.md

    git push origin release-vX.Y
    ```

-### Setting up netlify

-1. On netlify create a new site using the `release-vX.Y` branch (You should at least have write access to this repo for site creation)

-1. Rename the randomly generated site name to follow the same naming convention as other releases (Ex: `calico-vX-Y`).

-1. Ensure that the site is generated properly by visiting site URL (Ex. https://calico-vX-Y.netlify.app/archive/vX.Y/).

-1. Cherry-pick the proxy rules commit created earlier to the latest production branch, as well as `master`.
-   This will make the candidate site docs available at `projectcalico.docs.tigera.io/archive/vX.Y/` (Note: the trailing slash)

 ### Updating milestones for the new branch

 Once a new branch is cut, we need to ensure a new milestone exists to represent the next release that will be cut from the master branch.